 The Psono password manager consists of / requires multiple components:

 Our main datastore that holds all data.
-Postgres in version 9.6 is supported, but all newer versions should work.
+Postgres in version 13 is supported, but the latest version is recommended.

 The "core" of the system, doing all the logic.
 Exposing a REST interface for all clients to access.
 Can be installed bare metal or with a docker image.